intel-retail/automated-vending/docs_src/index.md

 ## General Guidance

-After completing the steps in the Getting Started section, it may be helpful to read through the remainder of this document for some further guidance on the Automated Checkout reference design.
+After completing the steps in the Getting Started section, it may be helpful to read through the remainder of this document for some further guidance on the Automated Checkout reference implementation.

 ### How to use the Compose Files